 How does sunlight or sun glare cause accidents?

+Every year, numerous accidents in Georgia happen because drivers are blinded by sunlight or sun glare.
 There are three main ways you can find yourself blinded by the sun:

 - The sun is directly in front of you as you drive, and the full sunlight blinds you.

 - The sun is at an angle to your car, and water, dust or streaks on your windshield suddenly light up, making it hard to see.

 - The sunlight reflects off of another surface, such as the dashboard or the road itself, creating glare and interfering with your visibility.
 (This is more common in northern climates where snow on the ground creates a reflective surface.)

 Often, sun glare only happens for a few seconds, perhaps just as your car comes around a bend toward the sun.
 Even these few seconds of blindness are enough time to cause an accident.

 What kinds of accidents does sunlight cause?

 - Car accidents where on or both drivers were blinded, especially rear end accidents.